 As an academic, my research revolves around using computational models of intelligence to tell us more about human intelligence, and how our methods of perceiving and interacting with the world determine how we communicate about it.

 I currently live in Fort Collins, CO, but I've previously lived in Maryland, New Mexico, Chicago, Ohio, and most recently, Boston, MA, where I began my academic career.
 When not practicing computational shamanism, I run long distances, play heavy metal guitar, and enjoy pretending to be an author and a chef.
-Here are my two cats, Hex and Bilbo.
+Here are my three cats.

-I'm always eager to hear from potential students and collaborators, so drop me a line below!
+I'm always happy to hear from potential students and collaborators, so drop me a line below!